Welcome and Membership

-Read about the projects that the SCA has worked on over the past few years, and is currently progressing for the Shoreham community.
+Read about the projects that the SCA has worked on over the past few years and why we think you should become a member.

 We work with the community to protect and maintain the integrity of Shoreham and its community; so we can all continue to feel connected to this very special place.
 The more financial members we have, the stronger our voice will be in representing the Shoreham community to Federal, State and Local Government members and departments, as well as fulfilling our first and foremost objective - to create and facilitate an informed and active community.